Knowledge-Graph-Hub/eco-kg/README.md

 Currently only contains data from Arabidopsis thaliana, Zea mays, Oryza sativa, Sorghum bicolor, and Populus trichocarpa.

+Currently unable to transform PO and TO fully within this workflow.
+I have to separately use ROBOT to transform the OWL file to JSON, remove the inheres_in relations, and change the OBONamespace.

 **Components**

 - Download: The [download.yaml](download.yaml) contains all the URLs for the source data.